Fast Contact-Implicit Model-Predictive Control: Results

 PushBot is tasked with remaining vertical and the policy utilizes a reference trajectory that does not include any contacts.
 When we apply a large impulse to the system, the policy generates a behavior that commands the prismatic joint to push against the wall in order to stabilize.
 By tuning the policy's cost function we can generate different behaviors, including maintaining contact to stabilize and pushing against the wall in order to return to the nominal position.
 The latter behavior is shown in Fig. \ref{pushbot_push_recovery}.

 We compare CI-MPC to a method that relies on a mixed-integer quadratic progam (MIQP) formulation \cite{bemporad1999control} applied to a simplified version of the PushBot (an inverted pendulum between two stiff walls).
 The MIQP minimizes a quadratic objective function subject to piecewise-linearized dynamics.
 Each linear dynamics domain corresponds to a single contact mode, and discrete decision variables are introduced to encode contact mode switches.
 Our CI-MPC approach is fast enough to be run online, however, this is not the case for the MIQP policy, as shown in Table \ref{fig:pushbot_results}.
-Moreover, the complexity of the MIQP increases exponentially with the number of contact modes, making it an intractable approach for more complex systems.
+Moreover, the complexity of the MIQP increases exponentially with the number of contact modes, making it an intractable approach for more complex systems. \diff{Warm-starting the MIQP \cite{marcucci2020warm} may make this approach more amenable to online optimization.}